 Ah, there’s nothing worse than bitter brussels sprouts!
 As long as you cook them long enough, the bitterness dissipates and the Brussels caramelize.
 That means any dark charred-looking exterior leaves are what you want to see to prevent that bitter flavor; keep cooking until they’re perfectly charred and crisp!

-Yes, it’s reported that frozen vegetables are just as nutritious, as the vitamins and minerals are locked in once frozen.
+Yes, it’s reported that frozen vegetables are just as nutritious, as the vitamins and minerals that are locked in once frozen.
 It’s important to cook them properly (not overcook) so they retain their nutrients.

 The Easiest Air Fryer Frozen Brussels Sprouts